HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 ############################################################
 ```

-Optionally, the locally created .txt or .csv file can be imported into a spreadsheet or other reporting tools for visualization and further analysis.
+Optionally, you can import the the locally created .txt or .csv file into a spreadsheet or other reporting tools for visualization and further analysis.